wangzhou/uadk/docs/wd_design.md

 WarpDrive is a framework for user application to access hardware accelerator in a unified, secure, and efficient way.
-WarpDrive is comprised of UACCE, libwd, libaccel and many other algorithm libraries for different applications.
+WarpDrive is comprised of UACCE, libwd and many other algorithm libraries for different applications.

 ![overview](./wd_overview.png)